Most people dependent on alcohol are no strangers to the slowed thinking and memory issues that accompany alcohol usage.

-By reacting with the brain’s neurotransmitter systems, acamprosate helps regulate and stabilize disarrayed brain activity likely caused by the cut in supply of any alcohol.
+By reacting with the brain’s neurotransmitter systems, acamprosate helps regulate and stabilise disarrayed brain activity likely caused by the cut in supply of any alcohol.

 Benzodiazepines are depressant drugs used for slowing down central nervous system activity and the messages going back and forth between the body and the brain.

-Also called minor tranquilizers, the drug is usually prescribed to relieve anxiety and stress and help people fall asleep.
+Also called minor tranquilisers, the drug is usually prescribed to relieve anxiety and stress and help people fall asleep.

 These medicines could also be used for treating alcohol withdrawal symptoms.

 Disulfiram is a medicine used to help individuals maintain sobriety.

 Typically sold under the Antabuse brand name, the medication is the first drug approved for alcohol use disorder treatment in America.